VictorLuusf/BasicWebscraping/README.md

 ## Future Versions
 I plan to work on a new version of this webscrapper to include moving this data into a Database.
 I'm also planning on demonstrating turning that data into a data frame with pandas and performing some analysis.
+I might even turn it into a separate project.
+If I do, I will provide a link to it here.